skonuru8/browser/README.md

 ## Notes
 - `browser_skia_base.py` is the stable rendering base
 - `browser_final.py` is the final runnable file
-- This project is for learning purposes only
+- This project is work in progress and is incomplete, the architecture choices and various changes in this branch (skia version) are influenced by browser engineering and other resources